 Rollers of the Realm could have been a tricky review to do.
 The game would seemingly have a niche category: a pinball game with RPG elements for the PC.
-While several people might have played the free pinball game that came with versions of Windows past, one could think that those looking for a pinball experience would go for the "real" thing, and go to a local arcade or bar to get their pinball fix in.
-However, Rollers of the Realm cleverly uses the basic elements of pinball and mixes it with smartly used mechanics as well as interesting takes on the pinball genre to make a wonderful pinball game that will draw in even those who aren't necessarily a fan of the genre.
-This, along with a nice little story and good use of RPG like elements, helps solidify Rollers of the Realm as one of the best pinball games available on Steam, if not the best one.
+While several people might have played the free pinball game that came with versions of Windows past, one could think that those looking for a pinball experience would go for the "real" thing and go to a local arcade or bar to get their pinball fix in.
+However, Rollers of the Realm cleverly uses the basic elements of pinball and mixes them with smartly used mechanics as well as interesting takes on the pinball genre to make a wonderful pinball game that will draw in even those who aren't necessarily a fan of the genre.
+This, along with a nice little story and good use of RPG-like elements, helps solidify Rollers of the Realm as one of the best pinball games available on Steam, if not the best one.
 And while the game may not be suited for everyone, it kept me coming back and playing it despite having a large difficulty spike at the end of the game (which was helped with a reasonably quick patch) at the time.

-The story is a typical fantasy setting, but comes from the perspective of a thief and her dog, who's just trying to make it in the world.
-She ends up having her dog stolen by an evil keeper in town, and recruits help along the way in a drunken knight and a mysterious healer.
-While that starts up the story, a bigger plot and purpose for the crew become clear as an evil is going to overtake the land, and it's up for the crew that has come together out of circumstance to band together and fight for their world.
+The story is a typical fantasy setting but comes from the perspective of a thief and her dog, who are just trying to make it in the world.
+She ends up having her dog stolen by an evil keeper in town and recruits help along the way in a drunken knight and a mysterious healer.
+While that starts up the story, a bigger plot and purpose for the crew become clear as evil is going to overtake the land, and it's up to the crew that has come together out of circumstance to band together and fight for their world.

 Let's start with the table itself.
-The tables are the back drops of cities, caves and mountains that create the hazards and elements that you'll have to bounce off to get through the level.
+The tables are the backdrops of cities, caves, and mountains that create the hazards and elements that you'll have to bounce off to get through the level.
 Each level will have a specific goal in mind, whether it be to kill all the enemies within the level, get to the exit, or obtain an artifact and escape.
 The various tables are all over the place in terms of space and size, although several of them have reasonable open areas that may make things feel similar.
 However, no two tables really play the same, even when the goal is the same.
 Scattered along the level are various items or barriers to break, but the most important elements are items that give you mana, which is the lifeblood of the game.
-For a detailed explanation of the mechanics of the game, please watch the following video, as it will go in to depth on the deep mechanics of the game (as it's easier to show then to write it out).
+For a detailed explanation of the mechanics of the game, please watch the following video, as it will go in to depth on the deep mechanics of the game (as it's easier to show than to write it out).

-RPG elements come from gear that you can buy that enhance your skills, such as gaining more mana on hitting a mana pool, or giving you new abilities to use during battle.
-There's a lot of variety here, as you can focus on beefing up one major character and keep on trying to revive him, or space out the upgrades to use your entire team to its fullest potential.
+RPG elements come from gear that you can buy that enhance your skills, such as gaining more mana on hitting a mana pool or giving you new abilities to use during battle.
+There's a lot of variety here, as you can focus on beefing up one major character and keep on trying to revive him or space out the upgrades to use your entire team to its fullest potential.
 You'll be able to hire up to 4 additional mercenaries that are all unique in their own right (at least the two that I unlocked).
 In terms of grinding, there isn't much, although it is noted that there are treasures that can be found on the various maps that can power up your characters, that may make you go back a time or two.

 There's not a lot of negatives that can be said by the game.
 At the time of playing, the final level was a really hard challenge, as there were 3 built in levels and not a lot of mana to work with (in particular, the last boss has a lack of mana points and bats that will steal it constantly).
 This was frustrating a bit, however, the developers responded with a checkpoint system to help with the challenge.
 The quick reaction by the developers to the community is duly noted, as it's clear that the developers love the product they put out, and the fans that the game has.
 This is very promising start for Phantom Compass.
 Once you've played through the main campaign (or not), you can hit up the arena mode, which reuses the maps from the campaign.
 That was a little disappointing, as once you finish the main campaign, you may have trouble staying playing over and over again.